SrinjoyeeDey/A-Bookworm-s-To-Do-List-for-Stories/README.md

-##  "A Bookworm’s To-Do List for Stories!
+##  A Bookworm’s To-Do List for Stories!
 A cute lil' bookshelf made with Flask, where I can add books, edit their ✨vibes✨ (ratings), and delete the ones I’m done with!
 Because every story deserves a space—even in a minimalist app!"

 Read.
 Rate.
 Repeat.